 by Christopher Boghosian, Los Angeles, CA, USA

 “Eliminating peripheral clutter clarifies compositions.
 The problem with this approach is that you can get stuck with what’s out there.
 After the fact, significant powers of imagination may be required to bring the work up to creative standards.”

 Can you please expound on this, Robert?
 I’m a filmmaker, and once again your discussion on painting directly addresses my craft.
 As you know, storyboarding and previsualization is a common preparatory method, which your comment above would address; however, I don’t quite understand your reasoning.
 Thank you!

-(RG note) Thanks, Chris.
+Thanks, Chris.
 Just as the “aspect ratio” in film determines composition and mise-en-scene, cropping to proportion determines what the viewer will or will not see.
 Framing gives creator control.
 In sketches and storyboards alike, the edges are most important.
 Conversely, free flowing vignette sketches in preparation for easel paintings are almost useless.

 Seeing the big picture

 by Bud Ciccozzi, Milan, Italia

 One of the commonest mistakes new painters make is to get hung up on detail too early on in the creative process.
 Your suggestions are all fine, but people really need to sit back and squint at the scene as well as the work itself to see that the main forms are beginning to stand out.
 Reducing scenes to black and white is accommodated by squinting, a habit which also cuts down on detail.
 By overall examination and elimination artists can begin to see when the big picture is beginn8ng to work.
 Without the big picture paintings are weak and uninteresting to the viewer, and not nearly so much fun to paint.